 This motivated me to write an online blog for Chalkdust magazine.
 The content of the article is the mathematics and the science behind, from my point of view, the most spectacular goal I have ever seen in my life, the famous free-kick taken by Roberto Carlos in 1997.
-The very first time I watched it, I was a kid and I was so impressed by this goal that I could not find an explanation to it: how it was possible that the ball bent drastically and landed in the goal, when it seemed that it was heading in a totally different direction.
+The very first time I watched it, I was a kid and I was so impressed by this goal that I could not find an explanation to it: how it was possible that the ball bent drastically and landed in the goal when it seemed that it was heading in a totally different direction.
 As a kid, you always try to do what your heroes do (in my case, Roberto Carlos was and still is one of my favourites football players), and I was not an exception: I tried to kick my football trying to replicate the “weird” effect seen in Roberto Carlos’ free kick.
-I never succeded (just in a few ocassions, but not quite good).
+I never succeeded (just on a few occasions, but not quite good).

-I grow up and my interest for science during my adolescence increased, which motivated me to begin to read scientific magazines.
+I grow up and my interest in science during my adolescence increased, which motivated me to begin to read scientific magazines.
 I remember that time when I was reading one of my very first magazines, I surprisingly found an article explaining the physics behind Roberto Carlos’ goal: my favourite sport and science combined in an excellent read.
-Unfortunately, the concepts involved there were still a bit complex for me in order to completely understand it.
+Unfortunately, the concepts involved there was still a bit complex for me in order to completely understand it.
 But I promised myself: one day, I have to be able to study in detail this goal.
-And now that I am a PhD student in mathematics and working in fluid mechanics, finally decided to do it.
+And now that I am a Ph.D. student in mathematics and working in fluid mechanics, finally decided to do it.
 It was not easy though, but quite funny.
 A lot of information regarding this topic can be found in many scientific journals.
 I read some of them and managed to write my very own version of an article explaining the science and mathematics about free kicks (more specifically, Roberto Carlos’ one).

 You can completely read it here.
 Here in this blog, I will show some stuff that could not be included in the original article.